Pope at Easter: Pray for Ukrainian, Russian people, refugees

 With migrants risking their lives in smugglers’ unseaworthy boats in hopes of reaching Europe, the pope lamented that Tunisia's people, particularly the young, struggle with social and economic hardship.

-In the last two weeks, dozens have died or were left missing after attempting to cross the Mediterranean Sea from Tunisia.
+In the past two weeks, dozens have died or were left missing after attempting to cross the Mediterranean Sea from Tunisia.

 Speaking about Haiti, he appealed to “political actors and the international community to seek a definitive solution to the many problems that afflict that sorely tried people.”

-A canopy on the edge of steps on the square sheltered the pontiff, who was back in the public eye for the Mass 12 hours after a 2.25-hour long Easter vigil ceremony in St. Peter’s Basilica the night before.
+A canopy on the edge of steps on the square sheltered the pontiff, who was back in the public eye for the Mass 12 hours after a 2.25-hour long Easter vigil ceremony in St. Peter’s Basilica.

 Francis was hospitalized March 29-April 1 for treatment of bronchitis.
 Still recovering, he skipped the traditional Good Friday procession at Rome’s Colosseum due to unseasonably cold nighttime temperatures.

-Near the end of the more than two-hour-long Easter Sunday appearance, Francis seemed to run out of steam.
+Near the end of the more than 2-hour Easter Sunday appearance, Francis seemed to run out of steam.
 His voice grew hoarse and he interrupted his speech at one point to cough.

 He nonetheless made several laps through the square in the popemobile after the Mass, waving and smiling at cheering well-wishers.